 In fact, most steel industrial complexes come along with an astounding 25-year ‘rust-through perforation warrant’, essentially giving you coverage for a very long time!

 As we mentioned before, steel is extremely durable.
 Steel is amazing for all sorts of designs since it’s flexible and can be bent tremendously.
-One of the main reasons steel is so strong is because it has a very high ‘strength to weight’ ratio (especially in comparison to wood or other building materials) ‒ this not only makes such buildings sturdy but also provides more protection against natural disasters.
+One of the main reasons steel is so strong is because it has a very high ‘strength weight ratio (especially in comparison to wood or other building materials) ‒ this not only makes such buildings sturdy but also provides more protection against natural disasters.

 CONTRIBUTES TO ENVIRONMENTAL SUSTAINABILITY